clusterio/clusterio/docs/contributing.md

 The name of the branch is not important, as long as it's not a name you've used before.
 But it's nice to have its name be somewhat descriptive of what it implements.

+### Checking your code for errors

+There's automated tests and linting setup for the project.
+Please do add tests for any code you add and run both:

+    npm run test
+    npm run lint

+To check that your changes pass the integration tests as well as the ESLint rules set up for the project.

 ### Submitting a Pull Request